WaiChen04/Code-Snippet/README.md

 # Introduction
-Heres Some Code I Have Written for Class or Personal Use
+Here is some code I have written for class or personal use